It's natural to think you are invincible when you're in your 20s, but too often this thinking keeps going well into our 70s and 80s.

 The My Aged Care website (www.myagedcare.gov.au) is a great information resource.
 It explains everything from the process of getting aged care to availability and price comparisons of retirement homes in your area.

 Of course, as well as the right aged care solution, you have to know how you are going to pay for it, and what effect this might have on your pension benefits.
 For example, if you are moving into retirement living, should you sell your home or rent it out?
 How is deeming (Centrelink’s assessment of income from your financial investments) affected?
 Find a financial planner who specialises in this area, because it’s likely too complex for you to work it out on your own.

 5. Other resources

-Contact your local government, volunteer organisations like Carers Australia or aged care consultants such as Millennium Aged Care – they are all great avenues for adding to your knowledge and understanding.
+Contact your local government, volunteer organisations like Carers Australia or aged care consultants such as Millennium Aged Care – they are all great places for adding to your knowledge and understanding.

 Okay, there is a lot there to consider here, but it is vital that you are able to make an informed plan with your family about your aged care before you need it – not after.